thisiserico/preferences/code-semantics/test-doubles/README.md

 t.returnedErr = DeleteSpace(t.store, t.spaceID, t.ownerID)
 ```

 Our store double is ready to be used!
-Our dummy is still a dummy, but it's now prepared to actual work.
+Our dummy is still a dummy, but it's now prepared to actually work.
 Bear in mind our scenarios are still untouched.
 We've only been changing the way our internals work, why would they have to change? 🤔